dangrt5/firechat/README.md

-# React Starter
+# Firechat App

-> This repo contains boilerplate code to aid in the creation of a new React app with Redux.
-Follow the below setup instructions to get started.
+> Chat App built with ReactJS, ReduxJS, and Firebase

 ### Setup Instructions

 > 1. Fork this repo
 > 1. Clone your forked copy of this repo
->    - `git clone https://github.com/[Your Username]/react_starter.git`
+>    - `git clone https://github.com/[Your Username]/firechat`
 > 1. Change directory into the newly cloned repo
 >    - `cd react_starter`
 > 1. Install dependencies